Top 5 2nd Quarter Trades of Ma - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Semiconductors ETF has a price-earnings ratio of 15.30 and a price-book ratio of 3.22.
+In terms of valuation, ISHARES TRUST has a price-earnings ratio of 20.65 and a price-book ratio of 5.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Information Technology ETF has a price-earnings ratio of 25.74 and a price-book ratio of 7.83.
+In terms of valuation, Fidelity Nasdaq Composite Tracking Stock has a price-earnings ratio of 20.04 and a price-book ratio of 4.55.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.